tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Description

-Are the supplied geographic coordinates within a defined buffer of the center of the country ?
+Are the supplied geographic coordinates within a defined buffer of the center of the country?

 ### Specification